 What you can deduct

 When preparing your tax return, you may need to refer to other guides, or complete some schedules and other forms that have more detailed information.
-To help you determine which other guides, schedules or forms you will need, see Other guides, schedules and forms you may need to complete your income tax and benefit return.
+To help you determine which you will need, see Other guides, schedules and forms you may need to complete your income tax and benefit return.

 There are many deductions and tax credits you claim to reduce the amount of tax you must pay, if they apply to you.